alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

 The response is composed of a `shape` field together with a `matrix` field.
 The shape describes the size of the matrix obtained.
-Here, we have a vector of size `11`, because the vectorizer has implicitly specified 11 columns.
+Here, we have a vector of size `11`.
 The `matrix` field is the actual returned vector in a sparse format, meaning that zeros are omitted from the response.
 While working with text features, the vectors are usually very sparse, and therefore returning such a sparse response is quite desirable.
-Now looking at the vector returned, we see that this tweet has the keywords "you" (column 0), "love" (column 2), "good" (column 4), "your" (column 5), "great" (column 6) and a polarity of "1" (column 10).
+Looking at the vector returned, we see that this tweet has the keywords "you" (column 0), "love" (column 2), "good" (column 4), "your" (column 5), "great" (column 6) and a polarity of "1" (column 10).

 Now we can come back to the second step of the Python tutorial file.
-What we do is essentially creating a vectorizer but not on the top 10 positive keywords, but on all the features previously returned, that is on the ~6000 negative and positive keywords.
+What we do is essentially creating a vectorizer on all the features previously returned.

 ```python
 # 2) now let's create a vectorizer with these features